 How to access mobility opportunities with an Erasmus accreditation?

-Successful applicants for Erasmus accreditation will gain simplified access to Key Action 1 funding opportunities in their respective field.
-The yearly call for funding for accredited projects is presented in the chapter dedicated to each of the fields covered by the Erasmus accreditations.
+Successful applicants for Erasmus accreditation will gain simplified access to Key Action 1 funding opportunities in the form of accredited mobility projects presented in this Guide.

 Objectives of the Action